Skip to main content

 Who can be trained?

-What is necessary to receive training?
+What is needed to receive training?

-Has LSS been used in some emergencies?
+Has LSS been used in any emergencies?

 • 2008 Volcanic Eruption - Ecuador